All Episodes

 Doubt it, but it could be.

-Okay, where are we starting?
+Okay, where we started.

 Kevin in Oklahoma City.

-Uh great to have you on the program, Kevin.
+Great to have you on the program.

 Hey, how are you doing?

-I'm a first time caller from Oklahoma City.
+I'm a first-time caller from Oklahoma City.

 Thank you, sir.